 Need help finding the right lawyer?
 Call Michigan Auto Law first

 If you have been injured or lost a loved one in a truck accident caused by a truck, semi truck, tractor-trailer or commercial motor vehicle and would like to speak with an experienced truck accident attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.

 (Sources: “How sleep apnea causes trucking accidents?,” FreightWaves, by Dean Croke, Chief Analytics Officer, January 2, 2020; FMCSA, Proposed Sleep Apnea Rule, March 10, 2016 notice; FMCSA, Proposed Sleep Apnea Rule, August 8, 2017 notice; FMCSA “Bulletin to Medical Examiners and Training Organizations Regarding Obstructive Sleep Apnea” (January 22, 2015); FMCSA, “Driving When You Have Sleep Apnea,” website page (February 19, 2014))